The best universities for engineering in Europe

 Researchers at the school made the first flying machine with only one moving part.
 It’s called an “Omnicopter,” and it can fly in any direction.
-Other research at the university has looked at high-pressure processes on both a small and a large scale, as well as robots, cars, nuclear power plants, and wind turbines.
+Other research at the university has looked at high-pressure processes on both a small and a large scale, as well as robotics, automobiles, nuclear power plants, and wind turbines.

 Oxford University, UK

 The University of Oxford is focused on research and is considered one of the most innovative and best universities for engineering in Europe.
-It has many connections around the world.
-Teaching has existed at Oxford since circa 1096, and the establishment has spawned 26 Nobel Prizes winners and 26 British prime ministers, including the incumbent, David Cameron.
+It also has many connections around the world.
+Teaching has existed at Oxford since circa 1096, and the establishment has spawned 26 Nobel Prizes winners and 26 British prime ministers.

 About 20,000 students from 140 different countries go to its 44 colleges and halls, and about 40% of its 6,200 academic staff are from other countries.
-More than 5,000 researchers and people help them at the university.
+More than 5,000 researchers and other faculty assist students with their studies and research.

 Researchers from Oxford University are participating in a group project to learn about and find ways to stop “hydrogen embrittlement,” which can weaken metals like steel, zirconium, and titanium.
-They are making the metals of the future, which are strong even when hydrogen is present.
+They are making the metals of the future, which are designed to be strong even when hydrogen is present.

 Researchers at Oxford University have also come up with a new way to study whether the breakdown of materials in nuclear fusion reactors caused by high levels of radiation could lead to a catastrophic loss of heat.